thindil/steamsky/bin/doc/MODDING.md

   buttons.
 Optional.
 * Key `HelpIcon`: Path to the SVG image which will be used for help action buttons.
 Optional.
-* Key `SpecialHelpColor`: The name of the Tcl color used to show special names, like money name and keyboard shortcuts in the help.
+* Key `SpecialHelpColor`: The RGB code of the color used to show special names, like money name and keyboard shortcuts in the help.
 Optional.
-* Key `UnderlineHelpColor`: The name of the Tcl color used to show underline text in the help.
+* Key `UnderlineHelpColor`: The name of the RGB color used to show underline text in the help.
 Optional.
-* Key `BoldHelpColor`: The name of the Tcl color used to show bold text in the help.
+* Key `BoldHelpColor`: The RGB code of the color used to show bold text in the help.
 Optional.
-* Key `ItalicHelpColor`: The name of the Tcl color used to show italic text in the help.
+* Key `ItalicHelpColor`: The RGB code of the color used to show italic text in the help.
 Optional.
 * Key `GiveIcon`: Path to the SVG image which will be used for give item button.
 Optional.